-Despite the title, we are not accepting Squiddie nominations right now.
-Sorry!
-In case you missed it, the 2016 prizes have already been awarded.
-However, we have received a few questions about how we choose the winners and what makes a good candidate.
+We have received a few questions about how we choose the Squiddies winners (2016, 2017, 2018) and what makes a good candidate.
 Before we get to that, I want to do two things first: 1) Explain the Squiddies to anyone who might not be familiar with them, and 2) Provide a brief overview of some of the other major annual awards within the greater simming and online role playing community.

 - The Squiddie (officially the “Ongoing Worlds Medal for Superior Online Roleplaying”) is presented annually to three entities: one person, one sim, and one sim club.
 It also consists of three categories: Excellence in Roleplaying, Originality & Innovation, and Facilitating the Community Experience.
 The award is sponsored by us, Ongoing Worlds, and was first presented in 2013.